systemlibrary/systemlibrary-common-episerver/README.md

 - Contains a DefaultComponent so no need to create a AsyncComponent if all you need is the block available in the View as a Model

 ## Requirements
-- &gt;= .NET 7
+- &gt;= .NET 8
-- &gt;= Episerver 12.26.0
+- &gt;= Episerver 12.32.2

 ## Latest Release Notes
 - 8.0.0.1
-- Updated target framework to net8 and updated deps
+- Updated target framework to net8 (breaking change)
+- Updated Episerver.CMS minimum dep version to 12.32.2 (breaking change)
-- Configuration allPropertiesScrollableDocumentHeader removed
+- Configuration allPropertiesScrollableDocumentHeader removed  (breaking change)
-- Block icons pane shows images, in the same way Page tree does show icons
+- Block icons pane shows images, in the same way Page tree does show icons (new)
-- UseRevalidateSessionMiddleware renamed to UseIdentityCookieRevalidation to reflect it only evaluates the Identity Cookie
+- UseRevalidateSessionMiddleware renamed to UseIdentityCookieRevalidation to reflect it only evaluates the Identity Cookie (breaking change)
-- Internal error logging adds class name
+- Internal error logging adds class name (fix)
-- DocumentHeader in Epi reduced by 24px height, more room for content
+- DocumentHeader in Epi reduced by 24px height, more room for content (fix)
-- Removed HideRequiredTitle in new content dialog, as new content dialog do not appear anymore, finally Epi removed that redundant stupid modal dialog (hopefully)
+- Removed HideRequiredTitle in new content dialog, as new content dialog do not appear anymore, finally Epi removed that redundant stupid modal dialog (fix)
-- Removed ScrollableDocumentHeader as it worked poorly
+- Removed ScrollableDocumentHeader as it worked poorly (fix)
-- VersionGadgetHideLanguageColumn now also removes the empty space (3-4 px)
+- VersionGadgetHideLanguageColumn now also removes the empty 4px empty space (fix)
-- Renamed USeRevalidateSessionMiddleware to UseIdentityCookieRevalidation to reflect that it only checks the identity cookie
-- UseIdentityCookieRevalidation now also deletes if cookie name has been customized
+- UseIdentityCookieRevalidation now also deletes if cookie name has been customized (fix)
-- appSettings: moved 'showComponentEditLink' to under 'ssr' config element
+- appSettings: moved 'showComponentEditLink' to under 'ssr' config element (breaking change)
+- SsrId shortened slightly, and also added float, double and datetimeoffset (breaking change)
+- ReactServerSideRendering does not output duplicated hidden inputs with same ID (optimization)
+- CreateHostBuilder has new argument Hosting (breaking change)

 #### Major Breaking Versions
 - 7.13.0.1
 - Updated SystemLibrary.Common.Web dep (breaking change)